 The Pittsburgh Pet Expo comes to the David Lawrence Convention Center downtown every November.
 Dogs are welcome to attend and browse the booths, watch the grooming competitions and meet people in the pet industry.
 Starting in 2018, the #DogsofPittsburgh (AKA our Instagram pack) have been hosting a Q&A. This event can get hectic, so please always put your dog’s well-being first!
 If your pup is overwhelmed, walk over to a corner of the giant convention room to decompress.

 *The dog mom dirt on this event is that I’m a little bitter about some booths at the event that aren’t pet friendly.
-A couple years ago there was some booth with a ball pit that dogs weren’t allowed in but kids were.
-That’s really missing the target audience in my opinion!
+A couple years ago there was some booth with a ball pit that dogs weren’t allowed in… but kids were!
+Cue major side eye from ME!

 17. Indulge at Three Dog Bakery Sewickley